kubicle/nice-emitter/README.md

 <a name="once-is-not-wait"></a>
 ### "Once is not your friend"
 I believe that `once` is an anti-pattern.
 I could not find good article explaining this so here are my 2 cents: if you wanted *just to be notified once* then you could use the regular `on` and unsubscribe when your listener is called.
 I think the problem is more subtle and perhaps due in part to the English second meaning of the word "once": "as soon as".
 This encourages developers to use `once` as a way to *wait* for a given condition.
-From this misuse come all the issues I have seen so far: the original `once` API does not let you set a timeout, so you rarely find out when it took very long for your listener to be notified, or when this notification never came.
-If your app does not break from a missing notification, you can also end-up setting up a duplicate `once` listener later, and then good luck when the event comes...
-There is also no "error callback" that your emitter could use to notify that whatever you are waiting for failed on the way.
-The list goes on...
+From this misuse come all the issues I have seen so far:
+- The original `once` API does not let you set a timeout, so you rarely find out when it took very long for your listener to be notified, or when this notification never came.
+- If your app does not break from a missing notification, you can also end-up setting up a duplicate `once` listener later, and then good luck when the event comes...
+- When you wait for something important, instead of a timeout, you might also need an "error callback" so you can be notified that whatever you are waiting for failed for good.

 What should be done, in short?
 Instead of using `once` to react to the readiness of a service, or similar event with variable delay and outcome, we should use a specific API/component.
 Event emitters are not designed for this at the moment, at least not with the current specification.